xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Expect($string = null)`

-Returns 100 if the value is "100-continue", or `null` otherwise.
+Returns the integer 100 if the value is "100-continue", or `null` otherwise.

 ### `HTTPHeader::Expires($string)`